 - A. Date: References to Judah's deportation (1 Chron.
 6:15; 9:1) show that the work was compiled after 586 BC, but another key passage shows the books were compiled after the return from Babylon.
 This passage (1 Chron.
 3:17-24) reveals that the latest person recorded in Chronicles is Anani (v.
 24) of the eighth generation from Jehoiachin (v.
 17), who was taken captive to Babylon in 598 BC.
 Assuming 25 years for each of these eight generations places Anani's birth ca. 425 to 400 BC.
-However, Ezra authored the work and his ministry in Scripture does not stretch beyond ca. 445 (cf. Neh.
+However, Ezra authored the work, and his ministry in Scripture does not stretch beyond ca. 445 (cf. Neh.
 12:36).
-Therefore, the best estimate of the time of the compilation is between about 450-425 BC.
+Therefore, the best estimate of the compilation time is between 450-425 BC.
 The record of the Return (2 Chron.
-36:22-23) also argues for a postexilic date. - B. Recipients: Using the above date of 450-425 BC for compilation, the original readers must have been Jews who had been back in the land for about a century and probably had recently experienced the reconstruction of the Jerusalem walls under Nehemiah. - C. Occasion: The Book of Kings (covering about the same period as Chronicles) had been written a century earlier (ca. 550 BC) and would certainly have been deposited in Jerusalem.
-They already had the book of Kings, so why did Ezra see a need to re-write the nation's history in Chronicles?
+36:22-23) also argues for a postexilic date. - B. Recipients: Using the above date of 450-425 BC for compilation, the original readers must have been Jews who had been back in the land for about a century and probably had recently experienced the reconstruction of the Jerusalem walls under Nehemiah. - C. Occasion: The Book of Kings mainly covers the same period as Chronicles, which had been written a century earlier (ca. 550 BC) and would undoubtedly have been deposited in Jerusalem.
+Jews already had the book of Kings, so why did Ezra rewrite the nation's history in Chronicles?
 The answer lies in his focus on the temple, designed to prevent the people from ever returning to the high places.
-Thus Kings records the history from a political/ethical standpoint, but Chronicles provides the spiritual/priestly view.
-It reminded the people that David's royal line still remained to encourage the small remnant that had returned and built a meager temple compared to Solomon's (cf. Hag.
+Thus, Kings records the history from a political/ethical standpoint, but Chronicles provides the spiritual/priestly view.
+It reminded the people that David's royal line remained to encourage the small remnant that had returned and built a meager temple compared to Solomon's (cf. Hag.
 2:3).
-Thus Chronicles was recorded to bolster the hopes of those who saw only a vague reminiscence of the glory of former days.
+Thus, Chronicles was recorded to bolster the hopes of those who saw only a vague reminiscence of the glory of former days.